 Pension Credit is a means-tested benefit for people who have reached the minimum qualifying age, which is going up to 66.

-Pension Credit is made up of two different parts: a guarantee element and a savings element.
+Pension Credit is made up of two different parts: Guarantee Credit and Savings Credit.

-The guarantee element of Pension Credit tops up your weekly income if it’s below a certain amount.
-Extra amounts can be paid if you have special circumstances, for example, if you’re a carer or have a severe disability.
+Guarantee Credit increases your weekly income if it’s below a certain amount.
+Extra amounts can be paid if you have special circumstances, for example if you’re a carer or have a severe disability.

 Savings Credit is a weekly payment for people who saved some money towards their retirement.
-If you’re 65 or over and have savings or income above the basic State Pension level, you may also be eligible for the savings element of Pension Credit.
-This can increase your weekly income.
+If you’re 65 or over and have savings or income above the basic State Pension level, you may be eligible.

-The government is changing the rules in relation to couples who have one member over the Pension Credit qualifying age and one member under it.
-From the point when this change is introduced, couples with one partner under pension age will no longer be able to start claiming Pension Credit.
+The government is changing the rules for couples where one person is over State Pension age and one person is under it.
+When this change is introduced, couples with one partner under pension age will no longer be able to start claiming Pension Credit.

 You can claim Pension Credit if you’re working, although your earnings will affect how much benefit you receive.
-However, Pension Credit disregards some of the earnings – £5 a week for single people, £10 a week for couples and £20 a week for certain other groups like those who are severely disabled.
+However, Pension Credit disregards some of the earnings – £5 a week for single people, £10 a week for couples and £20 a week for certain other people such as those who are severely disabled.

 People currently over the qualifying age for Pension Credit can also get Housing Benefit and tax credits.
-However, after Universal Credit is launched, from a date yet to be decided, Housing Benefit and tax credits will be replaced once Universal Credit has been introduced in all areas.
+However, Housing Benefit and tax credits will be replaced once Universal Credit has been introduced in all areas.

 From this point, Pension Credit will be changed to include a new element called Housing Credit.
 This will be for people of pension age who are eligible for support with rent.

-Once Child Tax Credit is no longer available, there will also be an additional amount for dependent children in the guarantee element.
+Once Child Tax Credit is no longer available, there will also be an additional amount for dependent children in the Guarantee Credit part of Pension Credit.

-Do you have a private pension that you can access earlier than planned because of your illness?
-This could provide you with a lump sum payment and/or monthly income.
-It’s best to discuss this with a welfare rights adviser, because personal pensions can affect your entitlement to certain benefits.
+You may have a private pension that you can access earlier than planned because of your illness.
+This could provide you with a lump sum payment and/or a monthly income.
+It’s best to discuss this with a welfare rights adviser, because personal pensions canaffect your entitlement to certain benefits.